Daily Trade Ideas

 Daily Price Outlook

-During the European trading session, the EUR/USD currency pair gained bullish traction and edged higher, trading above the 1.1050 level.
+During early European trading hours on Monday, the EUR/USD currency pair showed a modest dip, trading near the 1.1350 level.

 EUR/USD Price Chart - Source: Tradingview